By Joanna Rodriguez, Contributing Writer

-A new year is here.
-You’ve created goals and started working towards them.
-You’ve been organizing your homes, fine-tuning your schedules, and planning healthy meals.
-You want everything to run smoothly in your life so peace can reign instead if chaos.
+You’ve got goals and you want to work towards them.
+Maybe you’ve been organizing your home, fine-tuning your schedule, and planning healthy meals.
+You want everything to run smoothly in your life so peace can reign instead of chaos.

 We All Lose Our Cool Sometimes

 But you are human, and so is your family.
-And things rarely go just the way we want them to, especially as mothers.
+Things rarely go just the way we want them to, even as adults and especially as mothers.
 We get frustrated with the mess in the house.
 Annoyed with our children for constantly needing our attention.
-We are often sleep deprived, our bodies are drained from pregnancy and breastfeeding, and we never have enough time in the day.
+We are often sleep deprived, our bodies are drained from pregnancy and breastfeeding.
+We never have enough time in the day.

 Sometimes, when our circumstances mingle with our fluctuating emotions, we lose it.
 You know the feeling.
 You begin to come unhinged: pulse racing, room swirling.
-Maybe you feel like you need to scream or run or punch and you’re pretty sure there’s not enough air in the room for all of you.
+Maybe you feel like you need to scream or run, and you’re pretty sure there’s not enough air in the room!

 First I want to tell you this: these feelings are normal.
 There is no need to feel guilty that you get overwhelmed sometimes.
 Motherhood is a very stressful, demanding job!
 It is also more rewarding and fulfilling than anything else you could possibly do, but that doesn’t make it any easier.

 Note: If you feel like your emotions are completely out of control, and it is becoming a problem in your relationships or keeping you from fulfilling your roles as a mother, do not hesitate to seek professional help.
 Also, begin to seek healing by following the long-term tips later in this post.

 7 Cooling Off Tips For Stressful Mom Moments